sameerabachoti/blog/_posts/2016-03-30-sinatra-outdoor-activity-tracker.md

 Another thing I had to consider was displaying messages to the user after they performed some action such as editing or deleting.
 I found that the most efficient way to do this was through the sinatra-flash gem.
 Using this gem, I could specify the messages I wanted the user to see and exactly where they should be placed.

-Overall, this project was a great learning process and a way to see much of what Sinatra has to offer.
+Overall, this project was a great learning process and a way to experience much of what Sinatra has to offer.
 I did indeed discover that Sinatra makes the most essential tasks of creating a web application quite efficient.
-Next, I will go through a code review and improve upon my code.
+Next, I will go through a code review and improve upon my code!